Download the free PDF version of this blog

 The CBH Group is Australia’s largest cooperative and a leader in the grain industry, with operations spanning the entire value chain—from fertilizers to grain storage, handling, transport, marketing, and processing.
 As a key player in Australia's agricultural economy, CBH operates up to 130 regional grain terminals across the Wheatbelt region, where grains are stored post-harvest.

-The team has been closely working with Sensorem, a leading drone solutions provider in Perth, Australia to solve the problem of birds damaging tarps that cover grain stockpiles, especially during harvest.
+The CBH team has been closely working with Sensorem, a leading drone solutions provider in Perth, Australia to solve the problem of birds damaging tarps that cover grain stockpiles, especially during harvest.
 Now a part of the Aerodyne group, Sensorem offers cutting-edge drone and remote sensing technologies across multiple sectors, including utilities, agriculture, critical infrastructure, and of course one of the largest markets in Australia, mining.
 The company won the AUS Award 2024 for the innovations and operations category.

+Together with FlytBase and Sensorem, CBH is securing its grain sites and demonstrating the versatility of autonomous drones in agriculture.
 Check out the full webinar in the Dock ‘n’ Roll series.

 Sensorem’s Drone Dock Deployment Approach

-1. Acquiring the right hardware for the operation
+1. Acquiring the Right Hardware for the Operation

-For this operation, Sensorem deployed the DJI M30T drone paired with the DJI Dock 1, enabling Beyond Visual Line of Sight (BVLOS) operations from a remote control center.
+For this bird deterrent operation, Sensorem deployed the DJI M30T drone paired with the DJI Dock 1, enabling Beyond Visual Line of Sight (BVLOS) operations from a remote control center.
 The drone's top-mounted speakers effectively scared birds away from the grain stockpiles, directing them to nearby bushland.

-2. Setting up the communications cabinet
+2. Setting Up the Communications Cabinet

 While purchasing a drone and dock is straightforward, operating BVLOS requires additional equipment.
 Sensorem's mechanical and mechatronics team designed a robust, semi-permanent communications cabinet that could be moved as needed.
 This cabinet transmitted real-time data to the remote operations center, ensuring seamless communication.